Home » Canada » Tadoussac slow travel guide

 Croisières AML Whale-Watching Experience

-Whale watching with Croisières AML was unforgettable.
-From the upper deck, we watched belugas, dolphins, and even puffins move through the water — often closer than expected.
+Whale watching with Croisières AML was one of the highlights of the trip.
+From the upper deck, we saw belugas, dolphins, and puffins, often closer than expected.

 Frequently Asked Questions about Visiting Tadoussac